 NRE Recurring Deposit

-The NRE Recurring Deposit or NRE RD is the recurring deposit linked to the Non-Resident External (NRE) Account of the NRI.
+The NRE RD is the recurring deposit linked to the Non-Resident External (NRE) Account of the NRI.
 The NRE account is used to maintain the income earned outside India for an NRI.
 You can choose between a fixed and flexible RD where you have to invest a fixed amount every month or different amounts every month respectively.

 Most of the top banks in India provide the facility for NRE RD.
 The process of opening the NRE RD is very simple.
 You can easily opt for an NRE Recurring Deposit online using the internet banking facility.